|

 thermal insulation is without any doubt a fundamental feature

-e) We were doubting if our stock of food
+for this kind of navigation. e) We were doubting if our stock of food

 would be sufficient.
 Since January, our diet has been improved